bparanj/Essential-TDD/en/05-scanner/05-scanner.markdown

 # Scanner #

 This example is about a scanner that is used in a checkout counter.
-You can scan item, the name and price of the item is sent to the output console.
+When you can scan an item, the name and price of the item is sent to the output console.

 ## Objectives ##